qemu/qemu/docs/devel/migration.rst

       }
   };

 We are declaring the state with name "pckbd".
-The ``version_id`` is 3, and the fields are 4 uint8_t in a KBDState structure.
-We registered this with:
+The ``version_id`` is 3, and there are 4 uint8_t fields in the KBDState structure.
+We registered this ``VMSTATEDescription`` with one of the following functions.
+The first one will generate a device ``instance_id`` different for each registration.
+Use the second one if you already have an id that is different for each instance of the device:

 .. code:: c

+    vmstate_register_any(NULL, &vmstate_kbd, s);
-    vmstate_register(NULL, 0, &vmstate_kbd, s);
+    vmstate_register(NULL, instance_id, &vmstate_kbd, s);

 For devices that are ``qdev`` based, we can register the device in the class init function: